 This tool loads all 1,212 vanilla structure templates straight from the game files and renders any one of them in 3D.
 Pick a structure from the list, orbit it block by block, and read its exact size, total block count, and full block palette with per-type counts.
 When you find a piece you want, download the raw .nbt and load it into your own world with a structure block.Minecraft does not build big structures in one piece.
 A village, a trial chamber, a bastion remnant, or an ancient city is assembled from many small saved pieces called structure templates.
 The game picks templates, rotates them, and joins them at marker blocks called jigsaw blocks until the whole structure is built.
 That is why one structure folder can hold hundreds of separate files: a village alone uses 483 of them.

 Each template is a binary NBT file holding three things: the bounding size, a palette listing every distinct block type used, and a list of every block placement (a palette index plus an x, y, z position).
-This viewer reads exactly those fields and turns each non-air block into one colored cube, so what you see is the real template, not an artist's recreation.
+This viewer reads exactly those fields, draws each non-air block at the shape its blockstate gives it, and reads the block entity data on its jigsaws and markers, so what you see is the real template, not an artist's recreation.

 The viewer opens on a sample template so it is never a blank screen.
 From there: